Showa Denko Expands High-Purity Hydrogen Bromide Plant

 Showa Denko K.K.

-Showa Denko (SDK) (TOKYO: 4004) has expanded its capacity to produce high-purity hydrogen bromide (HBr), which is used in the manufacture of semiconductors, and started operation of the expanded HBr plant in this March.
+Showa Denko (SDK) (TOKYO:4004) has expanded its capacity to produce high-purity hydrogen bromide (HBr), which is used in the manufacture of semiconductors, to 600 tons a year, 1.5 times as much as the previous level.
+SDK started operation of the expanded HBr plant in this March.

 Public Relations Office (Phone: 81-3-5470-3235)